cosmos/sdk-tutorials/academy/2-main-concepts/protobuf.md

 ## Next up

-Look at the following code example to see how Protobuf can facilitate your activities, or go straight to the [next section](../2-main-concepts/multistore-keepers.md) for an introduction to storage types and keepers.
+Look at the above code example to see how Protobuf can facilitate your activities, or go straight to the [next section](../2-main-concepts/multistore-keepers.md) for an introduction to storage types and keepers.